ash30/Blog/src/posts/2022/HelloWorldAgain.md

 1. Show above average 'chops' ( What I coin as 'the Yogi Bear Principle' )
 2. More importantly: Don't be an A**hole [^foo]

 Which is generally just good advice for life!
-And I hope now with delusion of authority put to the sword, I can speak openly and demonstrate them both in spades.
+And I hope now with delusion of authority put to the sword, I can speak openly and demonstrate them.

 [^foo]: Disclaimer - I don't claim to have never failed here, but to err is human...